Objectives

 Overview

 This lesson should pull together the circuit ideas from the whole topic.
-Students need to connect the source, the current, and the p.d. across components to a bigger energy story: where the energy comes from, how quickly it is transferred, and how we measure the total energy used.
+You need to connect the source, the current, and the p.d. across components to a bigger energy story: where the energy comes from, how quickly it is transferred, and how we measure the total energy used.

 • Start with the idea that a cell or power supply transfers energy to charges, which then transfer energy to components and finally to the surroundings.